jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 #### Other

 Space won't have files,
-it will have objects
+it might have objects
 it won't have folders.
-It will have objects and collections
+It might have objects and collections
-What used to be files, will again contain objects.
+What used to be files, might again contain objects.

 -----